neandrake/spirc/README.md

 	// some additional options
-	"autoPong": true,			// most servers will kick if PINGs are not replied to "autoAltNick": true,		// automatically loop through registering the nicks under the 'altnicks' option "autoRegister": true,		// auto-register the client after connecting "logStream": null,			// the stream for verbose logging "sendsPerSec": 4			// throttling commands sent per sec }
+	"autoPong": true,			// most servers will kick if PINGs are not replied to "autoAltNick": true,		// automatically loop through registering the nicks under the 'altnicks' option "autoRegister": true,		// auto-register the user after client connects to server "sendsPerSec": 4			// throttling commands sent per sec "logStream": null,			// the stream for logging
+}
 ```